New: Toggle interventions here

 A geographic detective story about the Eden of Apples and the forensic trail of climate change.

-Every year, regional growers produce 300,000 tons of apples—equivalent to 30,000 train carriages stretched across the continent.
-Aligned, they would circle the Earth 4.5 times.
+Every year, regional growers produce 300,000 tons of applesβ€”equivalent to a line of train carriages long enough to circle the Earth four times.

 ↓ Scroll to investigate ↓